-If students are unable to perform the aforementioned Essential Functions, they have the right to request reasonable accommodations from Disabled Student Services as outlined in the TSU Student Handbook.
+If students are unable to perform the aforementioned Essential Functions, they have the right to request reasonable accommodations from the Division of Disability Services as outlined in the

 Applicants who have been recommended to the Graduate School for acceptance into the DPT program are required to pay a non-refundable $250.00 reservation fee to secure their slot in the program.
 The reservation fee goes toward the cost of tuition once the applicant matriculates into the program.

 Admission to the Physical Therapy program requires all students to complete an application form and pay a non-refundable application fee to Graduate School.
 It is strongly recommended that the application be submitted electronically and the fee paid on a charge card.

 Admission to the DPT program at TSU is a competitive process with admission to the program occurring once annually.
 A maximum of 36 students are enrolled in each class.

 A Bachelor’s degree is required by the end of the spring semester in the year you expect to start the PT program.

 Applicant must have a 3.0 prerequisite GPA at time of application for the application to be considered and for candidate to qualify for a possible interview invitation.